virajbhutada/ProdigyML-Hand-Gesture-Recognition-04/README.md

 - **OpenCV:** Image handling library for preprocessing and visualization.
 - **Matplotlib and Seaborn:** Libraries for data visualization.

-**Author**
+**#Author**
 # Viraj N. Bhutada

-This project showcases the power of deep learning in real-time gesture recognition and sets the stage for seamless human-computer interaction in various applications.
-The high accuracy achieved signifies the model's reliability and precision in understanding intricate hand movements.
-Feel free to explore the code and dive deeper into the world of gesture-based interfaces.
+This project showcases the successful fusion of advanced technologies and meticulous dataset organization, ensuring a robust foundation for gesture-based human-computer interaction systems.
+For a detailed exploration of the dataset and its creation, refer to the provided research paper citation.
+Explore the code and delve into the future of seamless gesture recognition interfaces.